 RespOrg: A Responsible Organization is an entity authorized by the FCC to assign toll free numbers to Customers.
 A RespOrg may also be a service provider, a TN Reseller as well as act in other roles.

-Telephone Number Service Provider (TNSP): SP that has been formally assigned the TNs that the business entity (aka TN Customer) is using their Caller ID.
-TN Providers may also serve in the role as OSP.
+Telephone Number Service Provider (TNSP): SP that has been formally assigned TNs by the national numbering authority (e.g., NANPA).
+A TNSP may assign a subset of its TNs to a business entity (aka TN Customer), to be used as Caller ID for calls originated by the business entity.
+TNSPs can also serve in the role as OSP or TSP.

 Terminating Service Provider (TSP): the SP whose network terminates the call (i.e., serving the called party).
 The TSP performs the SHAKEN Verification function.